Me4th/wp-travelshop-theme/travelshop/installation.md

     'pmwc_default_search_route' => new Route('^search/?', '', 'pm-search'),
 );
 ```
-#### Routing Hook
+#### Routing hook
-if you configure you're custom routing or want to modify meta tags for pressmind product pages, look at the `pmwc_detail_hook`
+If you configure your custom routing or want to modify meta tags for pressmind product pages, look at the `pmwc_detail_hook`
-in `wp-content/themes/travelshop/config-routing.php`
+in `wp-content/themes/travelshop/config-routing.php`.

 How is this route hook used:
-1. The Hook is fired before the WordPress page is loaded
+1. The hook is fired before the WordPress page is loaded
 2. Modify the wp request
 3. Load product data by a seo friendly url
 4. Add metadata like description, title, etc. in the WordPress header template

-Pro Tip:
+Pro hint:
-Use a custom route for 301-redirects if you have to a lot product urls to migrate during a relaunch.
+Use a custom route for 301-redirects if you have a lot of product urls to migrate during a relaunch.